NCC College Policy now states that the immunization requirements be met prior to registration at the college.

 To learn more about meningitis and the vaccine and other immunizations for college students, please feel free to contact our Student Health Office and/or consult your physician.
 You can also find more information on the following websites:

 If you attended Nassau Community College and need a copy of your immunization records, you may request an immunization transcript by completing the Immunization Record request form.
-There is a $5 fee for a copy of your Immunization record.
-Student Health Office does NOT fax or e-mail immunization transcripts out.
-A copy of your immunization can be mailed to your home address or you can pick up from Student Health.
-We STRONGLY suggest that you call Student Health Office at (516) 572-7123 to confirm that we have your immunization record on file prior to submitting payment to the Bursar.
+There is a $5 fee for a copy of your Immunization transcript.
+The Student Health Office does NOT fax or e-mail immunization transcripts out.
+A copy of your immunization can be mailed to your home address or you can pick up from the Student Health Office.
+We strongly suggest that you call Student Health Office at (516) 572-7123 to confirm that we have your immunization record on file prior to submitting payment to the Bursar.

 Mail the completed Immunization Record request form with a check or money order for the $5 fee (made out to “Nassau Community College”) to the following address: